nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22597](https://jira.nuxeo.com/browse/NXP-22597) and [NXP-24324](https://jira.nuxeo.com/browse/NXP-24324)

+#### Avro Confluent Support {{since '10.3'}}

+You can now use Avro Confluent format which is slightly different than the Avro format.
+It allows to use tools from Confluence, and to query the messages using the `KSQL`.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25538](https://jira.nuxeo.com/browse/NXP-25538).

 #### Kafka 2.0 {{since '10.3'}}

 The Nuxeo Platform now relies on Kafka 2.0